louiselessel/Touchdesigner-tools/README.md

 ## Convert shaders:
 Converts shaders from different formats to or from touchdesigner format
 - From Shadertoy to Touchdesigner
-- From Shadertoy to Touchdesigner to pi4 (using pi3D)
+- From Shadertoy to Touchdesigner to Raspberry Pi 4 (using pi3D)

 This is a work in progress but it will convert rudamentary shaders with no buffers.